kwagu14/ids-prototype/readme.txt

 Since the Raspberry Pi 4 does not have ARM TrustZone features required of RO-IoT, the concept is mimicked through the use of containers.

-One container contains all IDS functions and models the "secure" environment or the TEE.
+One container contains all IDS functions and models the TEE.

-The other container contains the IoT process and any other untrusted programs and models the regular IoT environment/OS/firmware, etc
+The other container contains the IoT process and any other untrusted programs and models the regular IoT environment/OS/firmware

+This solution is ok for the proof-of-concept but should not be used in the final product.
+In the real world, malware will not infect a single container on the system.
+It will instead infect the entire host.
+In the final implementation, we need to use a chip that has ARM TrustZone so that we can implement IDS functions correctly in the TEE.